mathewpareles/LLM-Research/README.md

 People have ways of solving PDEs on digital computers, and one idea is to translate those methods to be used on a Quantum Computer.
 Once you have this idea, the steps you take are pretty straightforward.
-Here are some of the simulations I did in my undergraduate research, which I ran on my laptop (that's right, I simulated a quantum computer on my laptop - this summarizes the state of the art pretty well...)
+Here are some of the simulations of the Heat and Advection Equations that I did in my undergraduate research, which I ran on my laptop (that's right, I simulated a quantum computer on my laptop - this summarizes the state of the art pretty well...)

 <p align="center">